cnsuhao/div2/course/homeworks/hw05/README.md

 ```

 ## rings.py
-Draw the olympic rings.
+Draw the Olympic rings.
 See the example image bellow.

 ----